Ligkayan Bigkay: Awards and recognition

 Bigkay received the University of the Philippines Gawad Tandang Sora award in 2017 for leadership in indigenous peoples' struggle for human rights and dignity.
 She was hailed as "the Tandang Sora of the countryside… the Mother of the Lumads who inspires the revolution of the Filipino people for national self-determination and freedom."
 The award is named after Tandang Sora, the "Mother of the Philippine Revolution", as an exemplar of patriotism and service to Filipinos.

-She was also recognized as the Most Distinguished Awardee of the 5th Gawad Bayani ng Kalikasan (Hero of the Environment Award) in 2018.
+Bigkay was also recognized as the Most Distinguished Awardee of the 5th Gawad Bayani ng Kalikasan (Hero of the Environment Award) in 2018.

+She received the 2019 Ulirang Nakatatanda Award from the Coalition of Services of the Elderly.
+She was also given the Ginetta Sagan Award by Amnesty International USA in 2022.

 Bigkay's honorific, Bai, is reserved for Mindanaon women of stature, and Bibyaon is Bigkay's title as chieftain of her tribe.

+Posthumous tributes were given to Bigkay and botanist Leonard Co during the Gulay Pa More festival of heritage food and indigenous agriculture held on May 25, 2024, at the University of the Philippines campus in Quezon City.

+In art and literature

+Bigkay and Sharmaine Dausay, Bigkay's grandniece and Sabokohan youth leader, are the subject of the novel We Call Her Ina Bai, published in 2021.
+Bigkay is featured in the children's book Sayaw ng Pantaron, also published in 2021.

+In 2023, the images of Bigkay, Whang-Od, Gabriela Silang, and Tandang Sora became part of a mural sponsored by the Bayanihan Center in Southeast Portland.